 Here's an example of an appeal letter:

 I'm writing to you regarding the recent decision on my annual raise, delivered on Friday, January 8.
 I received information that after examining performance in the prior year I would receive a 3% increase on my salary, however, I feel that I merit consideration for a larger increase.

 I'm appealing this decision because I feel that my sales record demonstrates that I'm one of the most valuable members of the sales team.
-I've routinely been in the top ten sales professionals in the region, including leading my branch in sales for three of the last five months.
+I've routinely been one of the top 10 sales professionals in the region, including leading my branch in sales for three of the last five months.
 I believe that my long track record as a top performer, combined with even stronger results since the summer, shows my high value to the company.

 I ask that you reconsider this decision.
 I believe that an increase of 5% is more in line with both cost-of-living increases and my strong performance as one of the company's most prolific sales team members.